 The second method employs an econometric model to forecast withholding based on independent variables, including wages and shift variables reflecting law changes.
-More specifically, withholding is a function of quarterly wages, seasonal effects, and dummy variables for Tax Law changes.
+More specifically, withholding is a function of prior withholdings, quarterly wages, and dummy variables for Tax Law changes.
 The wage impact is expected to vary by quarter.
-This effect is captured by multiplying wages with quarterly dummies.
+This effect is captured by multiplying wages by quarterly dummies.
 The form of the estimating equation is outlined below.
 The model takes a simple dynamic form.
-The fourth lag of the dependent variable (the log of withholding) is included as an explanatory variable.
-The dynamic element in the model helps to explain the persistence in withholding at seasonal frequencies.
-The model is estimated in log form.
+The fourth log difference of the dependent variable is used as an explanatory variable.
+The model is estimated in log difference form.
 This means we can interpret the coefficients on the wage variables as elasticities.
-The results are summarized in the following table.
+The results are summarized in the table on the next page.

-The model is estimated using quarterly data starting in 1975 and running through the third quarter of 2007.
+The model is estimated using quarterly data starting in 1975 and running through the third quarter of 2008.
 The summary table shows that the model fit is good and there is no evidence of serial correlation.
 The elasticity estimates derived from the model are consistent with a priori expectations - we expect withholding to increase (decrease) at a faster rate than wages as people move through the graduated tax brackets.
 Given that the model is estimated in logs, the short-run elasticities are the coefficients associated with quarterly wages.
 The long-run, or full impact elasticities, are also included in the table.
-The long-run elasticities are in the range of 1.26 to 1.33.
+The long-run elasticities are in the range of 1.22 to 1.28.
 Elasticities of these magnitudes are consistent with the average of wage elasticities computed under our alternative method described above.
-The tax dummies are of the right sign and for the most recent law changes (dating back to 1987) are quite significant.
+The tax dummies are of the right sign and for the most recent law changes (dating back to 1985) are quite significant.